Keyboard shortcuts

 • unknown or missing extensions generate YAML.

 The template APIs write exactly under the output_path you pass.
-The built-in config-template CLI command normalizes generated templates under config/<root_config_name>/; without --output, AppConfig writes config/app_config/app_config.example.yaml and the matching default schema config/app_config/app_config.schema.json.
+The built-in generate-template CLI command normalizes generated templates under config/<root_config_name>/; without --output, AppConfig writes config/app_config/app_config.example.yaml and the matching default schema config/app_config/app_config.schema.json.

 Schema Bindings